 How Much Money Can You Make With Print On Demand?

 The amount of money you can make with Print on Demand is highly based on what kind of products you sell, your target audience, and how well you reach them through marketing.
 If you make one sale per day, you may profit around $5-$8 per day, assuming the customer buys a single t-shirt.
 This comes out to approximately $150 to $240 per month in passive income.

 Through paid advertising, it's quite possible to make multiple says per day, which may multiply your income several times over.

 Print on Demand Companies

-To get started, you'll need to find a company that will manage printing your designs and shipping them out to your customers.
-I recommend Printify, personally.
+To get started, you'll need to find a website that will manage printing your designs and shipping them out to your customers.
+I recommend the print on demand company, Printify, personally.
 Printify allows you to create stores on Etsy, eBay, WooCommerce, Wix, and Shopify.
 Their print on demand service is free as well, though if you sign up for premium at $29 per month, you'll save 20% on all of your orders.

 When using Printify, you'll first create a store picking the platform you intend to sell on.
 Once your store is set up, you'll be able to pick from clothing and other apparel to upload your designs to.
 They offer loads of custom products and various shipping options.